arsalanadeeb/JS_The_Weird_Parts/README.md

                     windows.lib=windows.log || "arsalan"

                       so if variable is already defined in some file globally dont override it .if not assigned with string "arsalan"

+ ////////////////////////SECTION  Object And Function//////////////////////////////////

+ object can contain 2 things
+ 1:-property(primitive or other object) 2:-methods(methods are functions tied with object)

+ object can be accessed in 2 ways:-
+ 1:-Computed member access operator (property accessor) 2:-Dot operator (.)

+ 1:-Computed member access operator (property accessor):-

+        var myObject={
+                name:"arsalan",
+                work:"explorer"
+            }
+            //computed member access operator(property accessor)

+            console.log(myObject[name])  //undefined
+            console.log(myObject["name"]) // arsalan

+   this operator basically looks for property name given as a string in [] of object .
+   Why it is giving

+    console.log(myObject[name])  //undefined

+  because it looks for variable "name" and that got initialise with undefine at creation time. now it is looking for undefined property in object(at exicution time) now that undefined property is assigned with value undefined (again at creation time). so it gives undefine.(thats a fuck I know see this)

+                        var myObject={
+                            name:"arsalan",
+                            work:"explorer",
+                            city:"varanasi",
+                            undefined:"this is weird"
+                        }
+                    //computed member access operator(property accessor)
+                    var cityPlaceHolder="city"

+                    console.log(myObject[cityPlaceHolder])   //varanasi
+                    console.log(myObject["name"])             //arsalan
+                    console.log(myObject[name])                 //this is weird
+                    console.log(myObject["randomVariableName"])     //undefined
+                    console.log(myObject[name])                     //this is weired
+                    console.log(myObject[randomVariableName])        //this will give error because JS will not assigne undefine to                           randomVariableName here because object keys will always be unique since it is a hash map..

+ 2:-Dot Operator:-

+      myObject.name=new Object();
+      myObject.name.firstname="arsalan"
+         myObject.name.lastName="adeeb"